-Facing accusations of child molestation can put the accused and those around them in a state of anxiety and uncertainty.
-Child molestation charges carry significant weight in Washington State and should not be taken lightly.
-Even before formal filing of any charges, there can be damaging effects both on the personal and professional level.
+Facing child molestation allegations can put the person and those around them in a state of anxiety and uncertainty.
+Child molestation charges carry significant weight in Washington state and should not be taken lightly.
+Even before the formal filing of any charge, there can be damaging effects both on the personal and professional level.

 Because these charges can have ripple effects in so many areas of life, selecting the right legal counsel is imperative.
-With the help of an experienced criminal defense lawyer, you can take on child molestation charges with a sound and sturdy defense.
+With the help of an experienced criminal defense attorney, you can take on charges of child molestation with a sound and sturdy defense.

 Washington State Child Molestation Laws

-Washington State details three different classifications/degrees of child molestation.
-The primary differentiator between them center around the age of the alleged victim.
-The law also requires that the accused is at least three years older (1st & 2nd degree) or four years older (3rd degree) than the alleged victim.
+Washington state details three different classifications or degrees of child molestation.
+The primary differentiator among them centers around the age of the alleged victim.
+Further, in order to be charged with child molestation, the law also requires that the accused is at least three years older (1st & 2nd degree) or four years older (3rd degree) than the alleged victim.

-A person has committed child molestation in the first degree when a person:
+Child molestation in the first degree occurs when a person:

-Child molestation in the second degree is defined under the Revised Code of Washington, Section 9A.44.086.
-This occurs when an individual:
+Child molestation in the second degree occurs when an individual:

-The Penalties of Child Molestation Laws in Washington State
+The Penalties for Child Molestation in Washington State

-While the level of punishment differs, all child molestation charges are serious and have far-reaching impacts for those facing them.
+Each conviction of child molestation comes with a certain level of punishment under Washington state law.
+But what is common to all is that child molestation charges are taken very seriously and have far-reaching impacts for those facing them.

 Felony Child Molestation Charges